Implementation Support and International Team

-A small team of NFP International Consultants support the introduction, testing, researching and expansion of the NFP program within the many different societies implementing the program.
+A small team of NFP International Consultants support the introduction, testing, researching and expansion of the NFP program within the many different countries implementing the program.
+In addition to specific work with individual countries, the NFP International Consultants work collaboratively with the whole International NFP community to ensure that experience and expertise is shared between countries for the benefit of all, and that new developments are integrated within each country.
 The International Consultants work with Professor David Olds as part of the University of Colorado, Denver, and all have long standing in depth experience and understanding of the program clinical model and implementation requirements.

 Program Founder & Oversees International Program